Peet62/Preprocessing_methods_ANOVA/README.md

 # Preprocessing_methods_ANOVA
-inspecting influence of various image preprocessing methods on Yolov8 soldering splashes detection
+...
+Inspecting influence of various image preprocessing methods on Yolov8 soldering splashes detection

+The statistics.xlsx excel file contains results from 90 computer simulations of 3 YOLOv8 models: small, medium, large

+and 3 different image preprocessing methods tested repeatedly 10 times with various seed in Pytorch.

+More than 2.9e15 FLOPS were performed with help of dual Nvidia RTX 3060 12G.

 Folder CLAHE contains image dataset preprocessed with Contrast limited adaptive histogram equalization